Document Optimization for Black-Box Retrieval via Reinforcement Learning: Experiments

 Visual Document Retrieval \citep{mathew2021docvqadatasetvqadocument,mathew2021infographicvqa,li-etal-2024-multimodal-arxiv,zhu2022towards,faysse2025colpali} considers a collection of visually rich documents, including charts, images, and tables, paired with text queries grounded in the document content.
 We apply our method to perform image-to-text transformations of visual content.
 We conduct experiments on the \textit{ViDoRe2} \citep{mace2025vidore} benchmark for this task, which additionally includes multilingual queries to assess cross-lingual retrieval performance.
 In this setting, the transformation policy maps each document image into a textual surrogate that is subsequently embedded by a text retriever.

 \textbf{Results.} \autoref{tab:visual_doc_retrieval} shows that document optimization improves visual retrieval quality across retrievers and datasets.
-In the black-box setting, policy optimization yields gains over zero-shot transformations for both closed- and open-weight models.
+In the black-box setting, policy optimization yields gains over zero-shot transformations.
 For example, OpenAI text-embedding-3-small improves from 53.3 to 57.6 nDCG@5 on average (+4.3), while OpenAI text-embedding-3-large increases from 57.0 to 59.4 (+2.4).
-Similar trends hold for open-weight models, where Qwen3-Embedding-0.6B improves from 53.4 to 57.3 (+3.9), and Jina-ColBERT-V2 from 55.8 to 58.0 (+2.2).

 In the white-box setting, document optimization is competitive with retriever fine tuning, with results varying between models.
-For Qwen3-Embedding-4B, retriever fine tuning yields larger gains, improving performance from 55.1 to 59.2 (+4.1), compared with 55.1 to 57.3 (+2.2) under policy optimization.
-In contrast, for Qwen3-Embedding-0.6B, policy optimization performs better, improving from 53.4 to 57.3 (+3.9), versus 53.4 to 56.3 (+2.9) with fine tuning.
+For Qwen3-Embedding-4B, retriever fine tuning yields larger gains, improving performance from 56.3 to 59.2 (+2.9), compared with 57.7 (+1.4) under policy optimization.
+In contrast, for Qwen3-Embedding-0.6B, policy optimization performs better, improving from 52.5 to 57.3 (+4.8), versus 56.3 (+3.8) with fine tuning.
 For multi-vector retrieval, policy optimization is more effective than retriever fine tuning, improving Jina-ColBERT-V2 from 55.8 to 58.0 (+2.2), compared with 55.8 to 56.7 (+0.9) under fine tuning.
 Joint adaptation performs best, further improving performance to 63.3 (+7.5), substantially surpassing both policy optimization alone and retriever fine tuning.
 These results suggest that document side optimization is particularly well suited to fine grained interaction models.